Find out about the possible side effects of surgery for testicular cancer.

 A swollen penis

 Fluid can collect on the penis and cause swelling.
-It goes away on its own.
+This swelling usually goes away on its own.
+But contact your doctor if it’s getting worse or continues.